 Huxian County in Xi'an is the best place to admire paper cutting for sophistication.
 The fork artists of paper cutting in Huxian are renowned in China, so you will see some of the most intricate paper cuttings.
 Huxian is easy to access, only 40km southwest of Xian City, one of four great ancient capitals of China.
 By the way, the country is also famous for its peasant paintings.

 - Ancient City of Pingyao

-Pingyao Ancient City is a perfect preserved example of Chinese ancient city and traditional culture.
-Not only fork artists, but also many traditional house wives in Pingyao can make exquisite paper cuts.
+Pingyao Ancient City is a perfectly preserved example of a Chinese ancient city and traditional culture.
+Not only folk artists but also many traditional housewives in Pingyao can make exquisite paper cuts.

 Or contact us for a tailor-made China tour!

 More about Cultural Tidbits: